MBB Drops Decision to Georgia Tech

 – In addition, the Hurricanes were without sophomore guard Harlond Beverly, who is out indefinitely with a lingering back injury, as announced prior to tip-off.

-– The Hurricanes committed just five personal fouls, their fewest ever in an ACC game, one below the prior mark of six, set on 2/15/17, also against Georgia Tech.
+– The Hurricanes committed just six personal fouls, tying fewest ever in an ACC game, a mark previously set on 2/15/17, also against Georgia Tech.

 – Before trailing by 30 at the break Saturday, Miami’s prior largest halftime deficit of the season was 18 points, 32-14, on 12/8/20 against Purdue in a game the Hurricanes won, 58-54.